ingageco/capacitor-music-controls-plugin-for-capacitor-2/README.md

 An update to Cordova Music Controls plugin to support Capacitor

-Music controls for Cordova applications.
+Music controls for Capacitor applications.
 Display a 'media' notification with play/pause, previous, next buttons, allowing the user to control the play.
-Handles headset events (plug, unplug, headset button).
+Handles headset events (plug, unplug, headset button) on Android.

 This plugin is forked from the original Cordova plugin which is no longer maintained but which can be found at: https://github.com/homerours/cordova-music-controls-plugin

-This plugin is renamed as capacitor-plugin-music-controls2 for easy differentiation and to allow for publishing updates to npm to make life easier for everyone.

 ##  work in progress